hunter-teacher-cert/currdev_unit_plan-p5_4eva/tools.md

 **Google Form for assessments:** We plan to give students summative (and some formative) assessments using Google Forms.
 This is an easily accessible and gradeable tool that most students have used in the past.
 Because of how Google Forms autogrades, it is easy as the teacher to see common misconceptions and distractor answers.

-**Google** Students will search on the Internet for further information about the artists they study in class.
+**Google:** Students will search on the Internet for further information about the artists they study in class.